ihbrune/Anti-DoS-Valve/README.md

 * `<NumberOfSlots>`: If the factor is set to the number of slots, then it would sufficient if an IP address had once too many accesses in the past to block it immediately in a new slot.
 Also a number of slots, in which the IP address has always been below the threshold, can eventually lead to a blockade.
 All values greater than 1 have this potential.

+**simulationMode**

+This option allows you to simulate the valves actions without actually blocking any request.
+It is *false* by default.
+When set to *true* it still prints logging information and is thus allowing you to get a feeling for the impact of your settings.
 # Sample Configuration

 The configuration shown above can be used as the starting point for the productive valve configuration.